Advances in Communication Systems

 Description

-Advances in Communication Systems: Theory and Applications, Volume 3 focuses on feedback systems, data compression, satellite communications, decoding techniques, and synchronization.
+Advances in Communication Systems: Theory and Applications, Volume 1 focuses on the innovations in the methodologies, technologies, processes, and applications in communication systems.

-The selection first elaborates on sequential signal design for channels with feedback and adaptive data compression for video signals.
-Discussions focus on theory and application of an adaptive compression system, feedback systems with an average power constraint, and a time-continuous binary system with peak and average power constraints.
-The text then ponders on the aspects of communications satellite systems, including communications satellites and modulation methods.
+The selection first offers information on signal selection theory for space communication channels, theories of pattern recognition, and digilock orthogonal modulation system.
+Discussions focus on digilock mechanization of an orthogonal modulation system, restrictions placed on practical system waveforms, minimum of distance recognition, synthesis of threshold function, and regular simplex coding.
+The text then ponders on telemetry and command techniques for planetary spacecraft and communication from weather satellite, including planetary missions, telemetry and command system philosophy, Tiros operation and performance, and the Nimbus spacecraft system.

-The manuscript takes a look at advances in threshold, signal design problem of coding and synchronization, and progress in sequential decoding.
-Topics include Wozencraft sequential decoding algorithm, phased-locked loop approach, rapid acquisition sequences, and optimality of the square-wave correlation function for the first-order loop.
+The book examines the information theory of quantum-mechanical channels, as well as the capacity of an ideal quantum-mechanical channel, amplifiers in spatial representation, quantum theory of parametric amplifiers, photon correlation, and moment formula for phase-locking amplifiers.

-The selection is a vital source of data for researchers interested in feedback systems, satellite communications, synchronization, and decoding techniques.
+The selection is a dependable reference for researchers in communications interested in the advancements in communication systems.

 Details